individual-it/BatteryGuesstimate/README.md

 - in the details view press the GPS button to view the battery graph
 - in the graph view use the UP/DOWN buttons to cycle through the different time periods

+### Settings

+Use the Connect IQ app to configure the widget.
+1. set the time-frames to be displayed in the glance view

 ## Different predictions of how much longer the battery will last

 ### 1. Glance and Details View